danth6961/tsp-rebalance-app/docs/project_handoff.md

 - update `storage.py` defaults if needed
 - update regime consistency tests

-Keep all of them synchronized.

 If you change the IFT workflow:
 - ensure only one path updates count and history
 - recommendation should remain separate from confirmation
 - G-only safety moves should be visually obvious

+If you change styling:
+- update `styles.py`
+- keep `ui.py` presentation-only
+- avoid large inline CSS in `app.py`

 ---

 ## Short Summary for the Next AI

 This is a tactical TSP engine with updated allocations, manual IFT confirmation, a pure G Fund safety move path, and a detailed decision UI.
-The main remaining risk is file mismatch between `engine.py`, `app.py`, `constants.py`, and `storage.py`.
-Keep baseline regime allocations synchronized and preserve the manual confirmation workflow.
+The main remaining risks are file mismatch between `engine.py`, `app.py`, `constants.py`, and `storage.py`, plus source-quality ambiguity in the data layer.
+Keep baseline regime allocations synchronized, preserve the manual confirmation workflow, and keep styling isolated in `styles.py`.